jenkinsci/helm-charts/charts/jenkins/README.md

 ### Additional Secrets

-Additional secrets and Additional Existing Secrets can be mounted into the Jenkins controller through the chart or created using `controller.additionalSecrets` or `controller.additionalExistingSecrets`.
+Additional secrets and Additional Existing Secrets, can be mounted into the Jenkins controller through the chart or created using `controller.additionalSecrets` or `controller.additionalExistingSecrets`.
 A common use case might be identity provider credentials if using an external LDAP or OIDC-based identity provider.
 The secret may then be referenced in JCasC configuration (see [JCasC configuration](#configuration-as-code)).